apache/cordova-docs/docs/en/3.0.0/guide/platforms/ios/plugin.md

 A plugin is an Objective-C class that extends the `CDVPlugin` class.

-Each plugin class must be registered using the config.xml file, as a &lt;plugin&gt; tag under the &lt;plugins&gt; key.
+Each plugin class must be registered as a `<feature>` tag in the `config.xml` file.
+It is through this mechanism that JavaScript's `exec` method's `service` parameter maps to an Objective-C class.

 ## Plugin Class Mapping